 The LG UN8570 has decent reflection handling.
 It handles a moderate amount of light well but it struggles in well-lit environments.
 Its reflection handling is a lot worse than the lower-end LG UN7300.

 After calibration, the accuracy is remarkable.
-There aren't any noticeable inaccuracies with colors and the white balance, and gamma follows the target almost perfectly.
+There aren't any noticeable inaccuracies with colors, and the white balance and gamma follow the target almost perfectly.
 However, the color temperature is colder than before calibration, resulting in a blue-ish tint.

-The LG UN8500 upscales 720p content, like from cable boxes, without any artifacts.
+The LG UN8570 upscales 720p content, like from cable boxes, without any artifacts.

 It uses an ADS (Advanced Dimension Switching) panel like most other entry-level LG TVs, which is technically different from an IPS panel, but the two perform very similarly.
 On this panel, the green pixels have a different shape than the blue and red pixels, and they look different than the green pixels on the LG NANO81.